-Our team at EducationCloset actually went through this exact process in designing our IntegratED Curriculum.
+Our team at IAS actually went through this exact process in designing our IntegratED Curriculum.
 Our team worked on 109 lessons, resources and assessments for our K-5 version alone.
-And our curriculum writers for MS and HS are also going through these exact same steps.
+And our curriculum writers for MS and HS also went through these exact same steps.

 What we’ve learned along the way is that curriculum design has a structure to it that can be replicated and leveraged by anyone.
 So whether you are looking to revamp your curriculum or write one from scratch, you can use this process.
 Here’s the basics of what we did – we’ll go into these in more detail below:

 - Determine your vision and intention for the curriculum.

 - Review any current curriculum to determine what to keep and what to retire.

 - Organize your standards based on the topics and timeline.